-A native of Caracas, Venezuela, Mrs. Symphorien-Restrepo emigrated to the United States at the young age of eight, following her father’s grueling work as a New York city taxi-cab driver.
-She is fluent in Spanish and is a member of Access Church in Houston Texas and the Houston Trial Lawyers Association.
-Mrs. Symphorien-Restrepo is married, with three daughters.
-She claims to be a runner and an excellent cook.
+A native of Caracas, Venezuela, Mrs. Restrepo emigrated to the United States at the age of eight, following her father’s work as a taxi driver in New York City.
+She is fluent in Spanish and previously worked as an associate at a Central Florida-based firm whose practice focused on championing members of the Latino community in personal injury matters.

 Mrs. Restrepo is married with three children and is an active member of her local church.

 - State bar of New Jersey

 - Juris Doctorate, cum laude – University of Florida, Levin College of Law

 - Bachelor of Science – University of Florida College of Journalism and Communications

 - National Trial Lawyers Top 40 Under 40